 Michigan saw the second-highest increase in auto insurance premiums since 2011

 The largest insurance companies in Michigan have raised car insurance rates by an average of 47% since 2011.
 Only Georgia experienced higher rate hikes.

 Why do some states experience higher rate increases than others?
 There are numerous reasons, but an insurer's loss ratios in each state play a big part.
 If a company sees narrow or negative profit margins in a given market, they tend to raise rates in that market.

-In Michigan, auto insurers have posted an average 114% combined loss ratio since 2011.
-What that means is they paid out, or lost, nearly 14% more than they earned since 2011--by far the highest in the nation and much greater than the state by state average of 79%.
+In Michigan, auto insurers have posted an average combined loss ratio of 114% since 2011.
+What that means is the insurers paid out nearly 14% more in claims than they collected in premiums since 2011 — by far the highest in the nation and much greater than the state-by-state average of 79%.

 Why are Michigan's losses so much greater than everywhere else?
 It is likely driven by the fact Michigan PIP is unlimited.
 Unlimited limits leads to higher payouts thus higher losses.
 The states with minimum limits greater than $10,000 for the most part have the greatest losses when it comes to PIP.

-The other components of auto insurance--liability, collision and comprehensive--losses have been much more manageable to Michigan auto insurers.
+The other components of auto insurance — liability, collision and comprehensive coverage — have been much more manageable for Michigan insurers.
 The combined loss ratio due to liability claims (those filed through bodily injury liability or property damage liability) was 79.7% while those from physical damage claims (collision and comprehensive) was 77.3%.